pitt-cosmos/act-glitch-studies/README.md

 #### 1. Compile glitch cuts
 Taking the existing glitch finder written by Loic, we first compile all the glitch cuts from a list of TODs, and save the results.
-The codes for this step are stored in the folder `compile_glitch_cuts`.
+The codes for this step are stored in the folder `compile_cuts`.
 The outputs are saved in the output folder.

 #### 2. Find coincident signals
 Coincident signals (sometimes called "cosig" in codes) refer to glitches that occur in both frequencies (90GHz and 150GHz) in a given pixel.